-If you are going to Paris for the first time you probably wonder what is the best arrondissement for you to stay.
-It will depend on the distance between attractions you want to visit and the things you want to do.
-Alternatively, the next best location to stay in Paris would be in between the attractions.
+If you are going to Paris for the first time you wonder what is the best arrondissement to stay in Paris for a first-timer like yourself.
+I know, been there, done that.
+But, it will depend on the distance between attractions you want to visit and the things you want to do.
+Alternatively, you can go with the next best location and place your self between the attractions.
 The metro works perfectly, except occasional theft of belongings.
 Depending on the length of your stay you will not be able to see everything you want to see and you will need to plan strategically.
+Below you will find a guide for the best arrondissement to stay in Paris.

 Paris is divided into arrondissements (neighborhoods) – in total 20.
-Before choosing which are you should stay in Paris, you should decide on:
+Before choosing the best neighborhood for you to stay, you should decide on:

 - what you want to do and see